 Obsidian and Notion both offer an easy way to link your files and get a clear overview of backlinks to keep your files connected.

 You can see how notes in your vault are connected in the Graph view.
 It took me some time to get accustomed to this structure since I’m more used to linear and hierarchical organization.
-But it’s great for knowledge management.
+But it’s great for knowledge management since it works like a ‘second brain’, connecting your ideas without the need to classify them.
+This means that 1 note can be connected to a bunch of other notes through internal links, without hierarchy.

-I’ve put in recipes and created a great knowledge base I can access quickly when I need it.
-For example, when I enter my lasagna recipe, there is a backlink that takes me to the basic tomato sauce recipe I use in many dishes, so I don’t have to write it down again.
+For example, I’ve put in recipes and created a great knowledge base I can access quickly when I need it.
+So when I enter my lasagna recipe, there is a backlink that takes me to the basic tomato sauce recipe I use in many dishes, so I don’t have to write it down again.

 Obsidian also enables you to link to other files or notes using: